1994 Asian Games (October 1994)

 Contrary to the fist match Iran played with much more vigor while the game-plan seemed to be crosses from the flanks.
 In spite of the increased effort, it would be Turkmenistan who would score first in the 62nd minute.
 Iran would equalize in a matter of minutes.
 Bagheri would connect with a header from a freekick which after taking a deflection would cross the line.
 The teams would settle for a 1-1 tie.

-In a crucial match Iran would face China.
-Following the initial two ties, Iran needed at the very least another tie to stay alive although a win would greatly increase the chances of advancing.
 Iran would play a similar game and tactic to its prior match although none of Iran’s forwards were able to take advantage of the numerous crosses.
 While China didn’t have too many dangerous opportunities, however, in the second half they benefited from Gholampour’s weak reaction to score the only goal of the game.
 With this win China would finish atop the group.
 With only two points from its first three games, Iran was mathematically eliminated and its last game against Yemen was rendered meaningless.

 Iran would make a number of changes in its match against Yemen including fielding Basharzad in goal and Salek Jabbari in defense.